1. Menial entertainment - have nothing of it

 Since probing communication is not all there is to a relationship, the able lover should be protected to avoid harassment and afflictions, and profit better from a more substantial and lasting relationship with the opposite sex.

-An old man in monk's garb may have solid, gregarious humour and creative grasp inside, too - nay, be skilled and gregariously fit for entertainment - for the great man may not solve big problems, explains Tao Te Ching, or so it seems. ◇
+An old man in monk's garb may have solid, gregarious humour and creative grasp inside, too - nay, be skilled and gregariously fit for entertainment - for the great man may not solve big problems, explains Tao Te Ching, Chap.
+63. ◇

 We can add a sense of caution and a bit superficiality as fits, we too, while going for very savoury knowledge and tact.